aruba/central-python-workflows/rest-api-python-scripts/README.md

 #### central_refresh_global: Step-by-Step

-1. A user can run this workflow if they are in possession of a valid refresh token.
+1. A user can run this script if they are in possession of a valid refresh token.
 Run 'central_refresh_global.py' from a location local to the 'refresh_token.yaml' file.
 2. A subset of the required variables are still needed.
 These are 'client_id', 'client_secret' and the 'base_url'.
-N.B. the refresh workflow does not require the username & password log in steps.
+N.B. the refresh script does not require the username & password log in steps.

 ```python
 # Replace with your secret variables.
 DO NOT SHARE!
 THIS IS UNSAFE & FOR EDUCATIONAL PURPOSES ONLY!